Season 1, Episode 42

 Lorne Brown:

 Gila, thank you so much for, uh, joining me again on the Conscious Fertility Podcast.
-I always enjoy our, our conversations.
+I always enjoy our conversations.

 Gila Golub: